the0neWhoKnocks/setup.linux/distro/mint/README.md

         (untick) Save found covers to database
         (untick) Fetch missing covers from internet

-    [Audio]
-      (tick) Alsa (was 'Automatic', which I think was defaulting to 'Pulseaudio', but when scrubbing a track back and forth quickly it'd freeze/lock up)

   [Plugins]
     (tick) Level (customize colors by mousing over and clicking button)